 A 600mm storm sewer is located on Limebank Road.
 The site currently drains to Mosquito Creek.
-Storm ditches that are part of the industrial subdivision are to be available for outlet, the stormwater infrastructure for the subdivision drains to Mosquito Creek as well per Design Brief Phase 1 - 3700 Twin Falls Place, Riverside South.
+Storm ditches that are part of the industrial subdivision are to be available for outlet.

 5.2 Proposed Storm Sewers

 Storm sewers are proposed to convey storm flow from the catch basins in the parking areas west of the building to retention area on the southwest corner and then outlet to the Roadside Ditch along Gastops Street.
 Perforated pipes are also proposed beneath the proposed swales along the north, south and east property lines to convey stormwater to the retention area along the north property line as outline in plan C102.
 Inlet Control Devices and roof drains are specified for quantity control and catch basin shields and surface treatment are utilised for quality control.